877-852-8463CareersLocationsPatient PortalRequest Appointment

 Since cataract surgery is such a common procedure, there are very few complications reported.
 The most likely complication is a rupturing of the capsule around the lens during the procedure.
 This situation does not always result in a loss of vision, and it should be emphasized that rupture is very rare.

-Call to make an appointment (877-852-8463) or fill out an appointment request to learn more.
+Call to make an appointment or fill out an appointment request to learn more.

 The natural lenses in your eye are designed to capture and focus light onto the retina.
 Once light is transmitted to the retina, it is sent to the brain.
 However, when cataracts start to form in your eyes, the clear lenses can become blurry with a brownish tint, blocking light from entering your eye.
+These are the options you can choose from, with the help of our eye doctors, to replace your natural lens.

 5 Different Types of Intraocular Lens Implants